 Gross Domestic Product (GDP) in France

 In 2025, Gross Domestic Product (GDP) in France was 3,793,596 $ mn, up from 3,758,291 $ mn in 2024.
-Explore the historical series and compare France with other economies below.
+This gives France the 2nd-highest in the European Union, the 9th-highest among G20 countries, and the 9th-highest globally (out of 194 economies with available data).

 Gross Domestic Product (GDP)